ge-high-assurance/VERDICT/index.md

 - Model Based Architecture Syntehsis (MBAS)
   - Synthesis of a minimal set of defenses that mitigate the top-level event with respect to implementation costs without existing implemented defenses
   - Synthesis of a minimal set of defenses that mitigate the top-level event with existing implemented defenses
-    - If existing implemented defenses already mitigate the top-level event, MBAS recommends elimination of unnecessary defenses and downgrade of defense Design Assurance Level (DAL).
+    - If existing implemented defenses already mitigate the top-level event, MBAS recommends elimination of extraneous defenses and downgrades of defense Design Assurance Levels (DALs).
-    - if existing implemented defenses do not mitigate the top-level event, MBAS recommends elimination of unnecessary defenses and upgrade of defense DALs.
+    - If existing implemented defenses do not mitigate the top-level event, MBAS recommends new implementations and upgrades of defense DALs.

 - Cyber Resillency Verification (CRV)
   - Proof of cyber resillency properties